brkarcher/brkarcher.github.io/shadow.md

 "Good afternoon, brother."

 "Good afternoon.
-Has sister Pellwyn passed by recently?"
+Has Sister Pellwyn passed by recently?"

 "Why... well, yes, as it happens."

 It was painfully obvious to Erefar's trained eye: this man had something to hide and had considered lying just now.
-Such were the benefits of going undercover in institutions like this one: no one was capable of handling a competent spy.
+Such were the benefits of going undercover in institutions like this one: no one was prepared to handle a competent spy.

 "I thought so.
-Shame I missed her, I was trying to borrow a book from her.
+Shame I missed her; I was trying to borrow a book from her.
 Do you think she left it here?"

 "No, I don't think so...."